Looking Closely at the Growth Curve for Tenaris S.A. (TS)

 Cowen gave a rating of “Outperform” to TS, setting the target price at $27 in the report published on February 26th of the current year.

-During the last 5 trading sessions, TS fell by -2.04%, which changed the moving average for the period of 200-days by +92.96% in comparison to the 20-day moving average, which settled at $23.22.
-In addition, Tenaris S.A. saw 44.45% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TS rose by +0.21%, which changed the moving average for the period of 200-days by +102.25% in comparison to the 20-day moving average, which settled at $23.15.
+In addition, Tenaris S.A. saw 46.46% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TS